-- 2-1-232 New Source: Any source that has not been in existence before, including any source that meets at least one of the following criteria (except sources that lose a permit exemption or exclusion in accordance with Regulation 2-1-424: - 232.1 Any source constructed or proposed to be constructed after March 7, 1979, but which never had a valid District authority to construct or permit to operate. - 232.2 Any source which was not in operation for a period of one year or more and did not hold a valid District permit to operate during this period of non-operation, occurring after March 7, 1979.

-- 232.3 Any relocation of an existing source to a non-contiguous property, except for a portable source. - 232.4 Any replacement of a source, including an identical replacement of a source, occurring after March 7, 1979, regardless of when the original source was constructed. - 232.5 Any replacement of an identifiable source within a group of sources permitted together under a single source number for the purpose of District permitting convenience. - 232.6 "Rebricking" of a glass furnace where changes to the furnace design result in a change in heat generation or absorption.
+- 2-1-232 New Source: Any source that has not been in existence before, including any source that meets at least one of the following criteria (except sources that lose a permit exemption or exclusion in accordance with Regulation 2-1-424): - Any source constructed or proposed to be constructed after March 7, 1979, but which never had a valid District authority to construct or permit to operate. - 232.2 Any source which was not in operation for a period of one year or more and did not hold a valid District permit to operate during this period of non-operation, occurring after March 7, 1979. - 232.3 Any relocation of an existing source to a non-contiguous property, unless such relocation is authorized under a permit to operate at multiple locations pursuant to Section 2-1-413. - 232.4 Any replacement of a source, including an identical replacement of a source, occurring after March 7, 1979, regardless of when the original source was constructed. - 232.5 Any replacement of an identifiable source within a group of sources permitted together under a single source number for the purpose of District permitting convenience. - 232.6 "Rebricking" of a glass furnace where changes to the furnace design result in a change in heat generation or absorption.

-(Adopted May 17, 2000)
+(Adopted May 17, 2000; Amended 12/06/17)